 Following a plant-based diet means saying goodbye to all animal products — including lean meat and dairy products such as milk, yogurt, cheese and ice cream.

 “That’s easier said than done for many of us,” Patton says.
 “But when you have the right guidelines and wrap in changes over time, replacing animal products in your diet is possible.”

 Another thing to note — if you don’t plan your plant-based diet correctly, you may not meet all your protein, vitamin and mineral needs.
 And you won’t feel or look your best if you develop a nutritional deficiency.
 But there are easy ways to make sure you’re getting the nutrients you need.

 You’ll want to make sure that your diet includes enough protein to maintain muscle mass, strong bones and healthy skin.
 The following foods are packed with protein:

-- Soy products: tempeh, tofu, soybeans, soy milk, etc.
+- Soy products like tempeh, tofu, soybeans and soy milk.